ReviewEdge/ouch/README.md

 * You can get all-time totals using alltimetot

 ## ideas
+* update help message
+* fix weekly report not giving error message if no data yet
 * code to make new db on first run
 * undo!
 * give full totals report